-HARROW HEALTH, INC. THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS ANNUAL MEETING OF STOCKHOLDERS - JUNE 9, 2022, AT 8:00 AM CENTRAL TIME

-The undersigned stockholder(s) of Harrow Health, Inc., a Delaware corporation (the "Company"), hereby revoking any proxy heretofore given, does hereby appoint Mark L. Baum and Andrew R. Boll, and either of them, with full power to act alone, the true and lawful attorneys-in-fact and proxies of the undersigned, with full powers of substitution, and hereby authorize(s) them and each of them, to represent the undersigned and to vote all shares of common stock of the Company that the undersigned is/are entitled to vote at the 2022 Annual Meeting of Stockholders of the Company to be held on June 9, 2022, at 8:00 AM, Central Time, at 102 Woodmont Blvd., Suite 610, Nashville, Tennessee 37205, and any and all adjournments and postponements thereof, with all powers the undersigned would possess if personally present, on the following proposals, each as described more fully in the accompanying proxy statement, and any other matters coming before said meeting.
+HARROW HEALTH, INC. THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS ANNUAL MEETING OF STOCKHOLDERS - JUNE 21, 2023, AT 8:00 AM CENTRAL TIME The undersigned stockholder(s) of Harrow Health, Inc., a Delaware corporation (the "Company"), hereby revoking any proxy heretofore given, does hereby appoint Mark L. Baum and Andrew R. Boll, and either of them, with full power to act alone, the true and lawful attorneys-in-fact and proxies of the undersigned, with full powers of substitution, and hereby authorize(s) them and each of them, to represent the undersigned and to vote all shares of common stock of the Company that the undersigned is/are entitled to vote at the 2023 Annual Meeting of Stockholders of the Company to be held on June 21, 2023, at 8:00 AM, Central Time, at 102 Woodmont Blvd., Suite 610, Nashville, Tennessee 37205, and any and all adjournments and postponements thereof, with all powers the undersigned would possess if personally present, on the following proposals, each as described more fully in the accompanying proxy statement, and any other matters coming before said meeting.
+When this proxy is properly executed, the votes entitled to be cast by the undersigned stockholder will be cast in the manner directed on the reverse side.
+If this proxy is executed but no instruction is given, the votes entitled to be cast by the undersigned stockholder will be cast "For" the Board nominees listed on the reverse side and "For" Proposals 2 and 3.
+In their discretion, the proxies are authorized to vote upon such other business as may properly come before the meeting.
 PLEASE COMPLETE, DATE, SIGN AND RETURN PROMPTLY IN THE ENCLOSED ENVELOPE.
-(CONTINUED AND TO BE SIGNE